High blood pressure

 If hypertension is suspected, your doctor may ask about:

 - Your family and personal medical history, especially relating to high blood pressure, stroke, heart problems, kidney disease, or diabetes.

 - Risk factors for heart disease and stroke, including tobacco use, salt intake, obesity, physical inactivity, and unhealthy cholesterol levels.

 - Any symptom that might indicate secondary hypertension (high blood pressure caused by another disorder).
 Such symptoms include headache, heart palpitations, excessive sweating, muscle cramps or weakness, or excessive urination.

 - Any emotional or environmental factors that could affect blood pressure.

 If a physical examination indicates hypertension, additional tests may help determine whether organ damage is present.

-Blood Tests and Urinalysis.
-These tests are performed to check for a number of factors, including potassium levels, cholesterol, blood sugar (to screen for diabetes), infection, kidney function, and other possible problems.
-Measuring blood levels of the protein creatinine, for example, is important for all hypertensive patients in order to determine kidney damage.
+Measuring blood levels of the protein creatinine, for example, is important for all hypertensive people in order to determine kidney damage.

-- An electrocardiogram (ECG) is performed on most patients in the doctor's office.
+- An electrocardiogram (ECG) in the doctor's office.

 Click the icon to see an image of an ECG.